-Solicitor Pippa Lee, in our Dispute Resolution team, discusses the immigration checks required for residential tenants under the Immigration Act 2014.
+Solicitor Asma Muneer, in our Dispute Resolution team, discusses the immigration checks required for residential tenants under the Immigration Act 2014.

-From the 1st February 2016 private landlords of residential properties in England must check the immigration status of prospective tenants to ensure that they have the right to live in the UK.
+Since 1 February 2016 private landlords of residential properties in England have neen required to check the immigration status of prospective tenants to ensure that they have the right to live in the UK.
+Landlords must also ensure that the tenant’s right to occupy does not lapse during the term of the tenancy.

 Under the Immigration Act 2014, a person is disqualified from occupying premises under a residential tenancy agreement if they are not a relevant national and do not have a “right to rent”.